The radicalization of genocide

 Membres des Einsatzgruppen faisant feu sur un groupe d'hommes debout dans une fosse.
 Circa 1941-1942

-Einsatzgruppen members firing at a group of men standing in a pit.
+Members of the Einsatzgruppen shooting at a group of men standing in a pit.
 Circa 1941-1942.
 Location unknown.
 Photographer unknown.

 Paul Blobel (1894-1951).
 Nuremberg, Allemagne, 1948